gmlewis/bible-codes/TheLittleBook.md

 Shaddai, the Almighty God, will create a new heaven and a new earth wherein dwells righteousness, and you will be given access to that holy city prepared and adorned by Yahweh himself as a bride prepared for the bridegroom, and from the tree of life you will eat.
 And as it is written: He that overcomes, shall inherit all things, and I will be his God, and he shall be my son.
 I, Yeshua HaMashiach, am he who has sent my words by my servant, and by my servant have my words been sent for the obedience of all who read.
 And I have revealed the everlasting gospel, for the times of its revealing are now.
-I am he who is coming for those in Christ and will rescue the faithful in my church from the refiner’s fire and the wrath to come.
+I am he who is coming for those in Christ and will rescue the faithful in my church from the refiner’s fire and the wrath to come.
-I am he who separates the wheat from the tares, and not one of you can be plucked from my hand.
+I am he who separates the wheat from the tares, and not one of you can be plucked from my hand.
 Stand for me, my tribulation saints, and come to me, oh, Israel, for I am Yeshua HaMashiach, your true Messiah, and I have given you great hope and great strength.
 And many of you will do mighty works for me, and not one of you will go unrewarded, for even the tiniest things you do during times of great trouble bring eternal reward, of which glory your sufferings are not worthy to be mentioned; so call on my mighty name, my people!
 Salvation and great reward are in my hand for those who overcome, for so Yeshua HaMashiach promises for the faithful.
 Behold, the times are now!